LuckyOne7777/Simple_MA-Algo_Backtester/README.md

 ```

 Also, you will need to have an Alpaca API key and secret key in your system's environmental varibles to run V2.
-If this is an issue, please reach out and I can make an alterate program without keys.
+If this is an issue, you can run `backtestingV2 (no keys).py` for the same result
 ---

 ## What's Inside